bespsm/techrecords-org/posts/esp-data-collection/esp-data-collection.md

 *Architecture of AWS-based Visualization.
 Version 2.0*

 At the stage when I tried to connect Grafana and DynamoDB I realized that the current architecture would require additional expenses.
-I avoided it and come come up with the final architecture design (down below).
+I avoided it and come up with the final architecture design (down below).

-Anyways I decided to upload this implementation partially finished (with no Grafana connection).
-Even more, there are 2 configurations of MQTT communications on the server side, namely using user/pass authentication and using communication over TLS.
-Pay attention: SoC flashware is configured for TLS communication only.
+*Anyways I decided to upload this implementation partially finished (with no Grafana connection).
+Even more, there are 2 configurations of MQTT communications on the server side, namely using user/pass authentication and using communication over TLS.* **Pay attention: SoC flashware is configured for TLS communication only.**

 ## Final Software Architecture